 Channel cats are omnivores and will eat just about anything.
 They’ve been caught with crickets, worms, frogs, raw steak, and chicken liver.
 Apparently, someone even caught one with a bar of soap.
 They can grow as large as 40 or 50 pounds, but usually, they are about two to 10 pounds.
 Channel cats are very popular for fishing because they make delicious eating, especially fried and blackened.

 Black Bullhead (Ameiurus melas)

 The black bullhead is another type of catfish, native to the slow-moving, mud-bottomed rivers of eastern Colorado.
-They have a very high tolerance for living in dirty water, and can hibernate and survive periods of cold or low oxygen.
-Although they are smaller than channel cats and not as popular for sport fishing, if they are caught from clean water, they are tasty eating.
+They have a very high tolerance for living in dirty water and can hibernate and survive periods of cold or low oxygen.
+Although they are smaller than channel cats and not as popular for sport fishing, if they are caught in clean water, they are tasty eating.

 Mountain Whitefish (Prosopium williamsoni)

 The mountain whitefish is native to the Yampa and White rivers, and it has been introduced into the Colorado and the Cache la Poudre rivers.
 It is one of the most widespread fish in the West; you can find them from central Canada all the way into northern California and Utah.
 Whitefish grow to about 20 inches and are silvery white with a darker back, a small mouth with no teeth, and a forked tail.

 Whitefish require deep pools and clear, clean water; they are very sensitive to pollution.
 They feed by using their tail and pectoral fins to stir up the substrate and expose insect larvae, snails, crayfish, and other invertebrates.
 Since they are bottom feeders, many anglers consider them less desirable.
 But many people like the taste and consistency of whitefish flesh, and it is considered by some to be a delicacy when smoked.